Burninator94/JailBreak_Tool/README.md

 /
   jailbreak/
     Jailhouse/
-      steg_result/ (Stores the results of the stegseek tool) hashfile/ (Contains hash files processed by the script.) wordlist/
+      Courtyard/ (stores extracted data from zip archives for processing) steg_result/ (Stores the results of the stegseek tool) hashfile/ (Contains hash files processed by the script.) wordlist/